brianmckenna/datagov-deploy/terraform/README.md

 jumpbox_ip = 13.56.207.197
 ```

-You can then ssh into the jumpbox you just created. _TODO: use the jumpbox
+You can then ssh into the jumpbox you just created.
-playbook and turn this into an AMI._

     $ make jumpbox
     $ sudo apt-get install -y git python-pip python-virtualenv